+periments could we find significant effects from such timedependent rf fields.
+In nutation spectra, two distinct families of sidebands, arising due to rf field amplitude and rf field phase modulations, respectively, were observed in simulated and experimental spectra.
+The intensity of these sidebands can help to characterize the strength of the modulations and, thus, to give insights into the radial contribution to the rf field inhomogeneity for a given MAS probe.
+In the polarization transfer sequences, like Hartmann-Hahn cross-polarization, REDOR, and C7, only minor effects were observed that will most likely be of no consequence for experimental implementations.
+In all these sequences, the static rf field inhomogeneity over the sample volume played a much larger role and leads to significant performance degradation.

+K. Aebischer et al.: Radial rf field modulations

-- 580 Magic-angle spinning in combination with inhomogeneous radial rf fields leads to a time-dependent modulation of the rf-field amplitude and phases.
-We have investigated the effect of these time-dependent rf fields on some common solid-state NMR pulse sequences using numerical simulations and an analytical approach based on Floquet theory.
-In none of the investigated building blocks used in solid-state NRM experiments could we find significant effects from such time-dependent rf fields.
-In nutation spectra, two distinct families of sidebands arising due to rf-field amplitude and rf-field phase modulations, respec- - 585 tively, were observed in simulated as well as experimental spectra.
-The intensity of these sidebands can help characterize the strength of the modulations and thus gives insights into the radial contribution to the rf-field inhomogeneity for a given MAS probe.
-In the polarization-transfer sequences like Hartmann-Hahn cross polarization, REDOR, and C7, only minor effects were observed that will most likely be of no consequence for experimental implementations.
-In all these sequences, the static rf-field inhomogeneity over the sample volume played a much larger role and leads to significant performance degradation. - 590 In simulations of homonuclear FSLG decoupling, considerable line broadening was observed for rf-field amplitude modulations.
-Floquet analysis of the effective Hamiltonian up to second-order revealed that this broadening is most likely due to the reintroduction of homonuclear coupling terms to first order caused by the MAS modulation of the rf-field amplitude.
-However, no experimental characterization of this effect was possible as the experimentally obtained line widths were not limited by the homonuclear decoupling.
-Overall, the results presented in this work suggest that the influence of the MAS modulation of the - 595 rf-field amplitude and phase in many pulse sequences is small and thus negligible for typical experimental implementations.
-Moreover, they manifest themselves in areas of the sample space close to the rotor edges and can thus be reduced by physical or virtual sample restriction.
-Nevertheless, these modulations can become relevant in the development of new pulse sequences based on optimal-control strategies and should be taken into account in their development in order to increase their robustness towards rf inhomogeneity and enlarge the NMR-responsive sample volume.
+In simulations of homonuclear FSLG decoupling, considerable line broadening was observed for rf field amplitude modulations.
+Floquet analysis of the effective Hamiltonian up to the second order revealed that this broadening is most likely due to the reintroduction of homonuclear coupling terms to the first order caused by the MAS modulation of the rf field amplitude.
+However, no experimental characterization of this effect was possible as the experimentally obtained linewidths were not limited by the homonuclear decoupling.
+Overall, the results presented in this work suggest that the influence of the MAS modulation of the rf field amplitude and phase in many pulse sequences is small and, thus, negligible for typical experimental implementations.
+Moreover, they manifest themselves in areas of the sample space close to the rotor edges and can, thus, be reduced by physical or virtual sample restriction.
+Nevertheless, these modulations can become relevant in the development of new pulse sequences based on optimal control strategies and should be taken into account in their development in order to increase their robustness towards rf inhomogeneity and enlarge the NMR-responsive sample volume.